 You Find a Great Deal, But the Seller is Pushy

-Online classified websites like Craigslist or Facebook Marketplace often have people selling puppies, using language like "pet for a dirt-cheap, shockingly low price, negotiable price" in the ad.
+Pre-pandemic, scammers were focused on trying to trap their victims using online classified websites like Craigslist or Facebook Marketplace.
+They advertise pets at low prices, using language like "pet for a dirt-cheap, shockingly low price, negotiable price" in the ad.

-When you inquire about the ad, the seller may provide an all too convenient reason why they must sell the puppy quickly, giving you a reason for the extremely low price.
-The seller will seem very pushy at this stage, and won't hesitate in asking for payment.
+When you inquire about the ad, the seller may provide an all too convenient reason why they must sell the puppy quickly, giving you a reason for the meager price.
+The seller will seem very pushy at this stage and won't hesitate to ask for payment.

-You Are Unable to See the Puppy in Person
+They Won't Let You See the Puppy in Person

 8 week old labrador puppy for sale - $200